OWASP/CheatSheetSeries/cheatsheets_draft/GraphQL_Cheat_Sheet.md

 #### General Data Access

 It's commonplace for GraphQL requests to include one or more direct IDs of objects in order to fetch or modify them.
 For example, a request for a certain picture may include the ID that is actually the primary key in the database for that picture.
 As with any request, the server must verify that the caller has access to the object they are requesting.
 But sometimes developers make the mistake of assuming that possession of the object's ID means the caller should have access.
 Failure to verify the requester's access in this case is called [Broken Object Level Authentication](https://github.com/OWASP/API-Security/blob/master/2019/en/src/0xa1-broken-object-level-authorization.md), also known as [IDOR](https://cheatsheetseries.owasp.org/cheatsheets/Insecure_Direct_Object_Reference_Prevention_Cheat_Sheet.html).

-> New section from nikitastupin.
-Not something I can personally verify with my limited GraphQL experience, so would be great if someone else can check this out.

 It's possible for a GraphQL API to support access to objects using their ID even if that is not intended.
 Sometimes there are `node` or `nodes` or both fields in a query object, and these can be used to access objects directly by `ID`.
 You can check whether your schema has these fields by running this on the command line (assuming that `schema.json` contains your GraphQL schema): `cat schema.json | jq ".data.__schema.types[] | select(.name==\"Query\") | .fields[] | .name" | grep node`.
 Removing these fields from the schema should disable the functionality, but you should always apply proper authorization checks to verify the caller has access to the object they are requesting.